Logan Gilbert: 2018–2020: draft and minor leagues

+2021: MLB debut

-On May 13, 2021, Gilbert was selected to the 40-man roster and promoted to the major leagues for the first time.
-He made his debut that day as the starting pitcher against the Cleveland Indians, and took the loss after allowing four runs in four innings.
-On June 6, he earned his first career win, striking out seven Los Angeles Angels batters and allowing only one run in five innings.
+Entering 2021, Gilbert was a consensus top 40 prospect.
+He started 2021 with the Tacoma Rainiers, earning a win in his only Triple-A game.
+On May 13, Gilbert was promoted to the major leagues and made his debut as the Mariners starting pitcher against the Cleveland Indians.
+He took the loss, allowing four runs in four innings.
+On June 6, he earned his first career win, striking out seven Los Angeles Angels batters and allowing one run in five innings.
+In his rookie season, Gilbert was 6–5 in 24 starts, with a 4.68 ERA and 128 strikeouts in 119 2/3 innings.

+2022: Postseason debut

-On September 30, 2022, Gilbert allowed just one run in eight innings of work against the Oakland Athletics.
-His performance helped the Mariners clinch a playoff spot for the first time since the 2001 MLB season.
+Gilbert was named the American League Pitcher of the Month for April 2022, in which he went 3–0 with 22 strikeouts in 20 innings.
+On September 30, Gilbert allowed one run in eight innings against the Oakland Athletics.
+His start helped the Mariners clinch a playoff spot for the first time since 2001.

+Gilbert started Game 1 of the American League Division Series, allowing three runs in 5 1/3 innings.
+He left with the Mariners leading, but the team lost in the bottom of the 9th inning.